josephturnerjr/thejosephturner/site/_posts/2016-04-09-review-influence.md

 <hr />

-## Influence: The psychology of persuasion
+## Influence: The Psychology of Persuasion

 ### Chapter 1: Weapons of Influence